errsole/errsole.js/docs/benchmarks.md

 ### Results

-Errsole handled 55k more requests per minute compared to CloudWatch configurations.
+Errsole significantly outperformed all CloudWatch configurations in benchmark tests.
+It handled 296,000 more requests per minute than direct CloudWatch and 55,000 more requests per minute than Pino + CloudWatch.
 Notably, Winston + CloudWatch failed in all test scenarios.

 | **Test No.** 	| **CloudWatch** 	| **Winston + CloudWatch** 	| **Pino + CloudWatch** 	| **Errsole + MySQL** 	|
 |--------------	|----------------	|--------------------------	|-----------------------	|---------------------	|